andrewsuzuki/website-old/content/pages/about.md

 Along the way, I picked up other languages.
 The full list, ordered by familiarity, is:

-PHP, CSS, HTML, Javascript, Python, Java, C, Ruby, Clojure, Sass, ChucK
+PHP, CSS, HTML, Javascript, Python, Java, C, Ruby, Clojure, Sass, Matlab, ChucK

-I'm also familiar with some frameworks/platforms/libraries.
+I'm also proficient with some frameworks/platforms/libraries.
 These include:

 Laravel, Wordpress, Bootstrap, jQuery, AngularJS, Node.js, Express